4VV20CS047/Creating-a-strong-password-and-evaluating-its-strength/README.md

 ✅ Use a password manager 🗝️ to store complex passwords

-💡 Pro Tip: The longer & more random your password, the harder it is to crack 🔒
+💡 PRO TIP: The longer & more random your password, the harder it is to crack 🔒

-📂 Project Files
+📂 PROJECT FILES

 📄 password_strength_evaluation.pdf → Detailed explanation + screenshots

 🖼️ Good password.jpg → Example of a good password

 🖼️ Strong password.jpg → Example of a strong password

 🖼️ Very weak password.jpg → Example of a weak password

-🎯 Conclusion
+🎯 CONCLUSION

 Strong passwords are like strong locks 🔒 — the stronger they are, the harder it is for anyone to break in.
 This project not only teaches how to create strong passwords, but also why it’s important in protecting our digital life. 🌐✨